Hungry-Dolphin/Stock-Drop-Recovery-Predictor/README.md

 ![feature-importance](./readme/feature-importances.png "Feature importance")

 It seems to mostly care that the drop was not too extreme.
 This makes it a terrible predictor of actual recoveries.
-For now my focus is on other stuff like the flask web app.

 # How it works
 This script takes in a pre-defined list of stocks.
 From these stocks we will get historical price data and determine when a price drop occurred.